The Complexity of Phylogeny Constraint Satisfaction Problems: Violating the Forbidden Triple Relation

 \begin{lemma} Suppose that $R$ contains tuples $a,b,c$ with pairwise distinct entries such that $a_1a_3|a_4a_2$, $b_1 b_4|b_3b_2$, $c_1c_2c_4|c_3$, and $c_1c_2|c_4$.
 Then $R$ also contains a tuple $z$ with $z_1 z_2|z_3 z_4$. \end{lemma}

 \begin{proof} The right-hand side of Figure~\ref{fig:deduce} shows six tuples in $\mL^4$ with their corresponding binary tree.
-Note that tue tuples $a,b,c$ in Figure~\ref{fig:deduce} satisfy the preconditions of the lemma.
+Note that the tuples $a,b,c$ in Figure~\ref{fig:deduce} satisfy the preconditions of the lemma.
 We will show that starting from $a,b,c$ we can obtain the desired tuple $z$ by repeated applications of Lemma~\ref{lem:deducingrule}.
 The steps are shown in the digraph on the left-hand side of Figure~\ref{fig:deduce}.
 Each of the tuples $d,e,z$ is obtained by applying Lemma~\ref{lem:deducingrule} to the tuples of the two incoming edges in the digraph.
-Specifically, \begin{itemize} \item we obtain $d$ from $b$ and $c$ with $i=2$, $j=3$, and $k=4$. \item we obtain $e$ from $a$ and $d$ with $i=2$, $j=3$, and $k=4$. \item we obtain $z$ from $c$ and $e$ with $i=2$, $j=3$, and $k=4$. \end{itemize} Since $(b_2,b_3,b_4)$, $(c_2,c_3,c_4)$ and $(d_2,d_3,d_4)$ must be in pairwise distinct orbits, we have $d_4d_3|d_2$.
-The tuples $(b_1,b_3,b_4)$ and $(c_1,c_3,c_4)$ are in the same orbit under $\Aut(\mL;C)$, so $(d_1,d_3,d_4)$ must be in the same orbit, hence $d_1d_4|d_3$.
-See the binary tree drawn for $d$ in Figure~\ref{fig:deduce}.
-Similarly, we justify the binary trees drawn for $e$ and for $z$, which concludes the proof since $z_1z_2|z_3z_4$. \end{proof}
+Specifically,